 AJ Preller has continued his tradition of working on the holidays, much to the chagrin of other general managers.

-As a cherry on top, Drew Pomeranz will be returning to San Diego as a left-handed relief pitcher as tho agreed to a four-year, $34 million guarantee.
+As a cherry on top, Drew Pomeranz will be returning to San Diego as a left-handed relief pitcher as he agreed to a four-year, $34 million guaranteed contract.
 The deal is pending a physical.

 — Ken Rosenthal (@Ken_Rosenthal) November 27, 2019